 In December of 2015, photographer Kevin McElvaney was in Izmir, a Turkish coastal city separated from Greece by the Aegean Sea.
-It's become a popular spot for migrants and refugees to find people smugglers who'll take them across the water toward Western Europe—so popular, in fact, that some of the local shoe shops now sell lifejackets, and kids wander around flogging waterproof cases for smartphones.
+It's become a popular spot for migrants and refugees to find people smugglers who'll take them across the water towards Western Europe – so popular, in fact, that some of the local shoe shops now sell lifejackets, and kids wander around flogging waterproof cases for smartphones.

-Hanging around in Basmane Square, in the center of Izmir, McElvaney decided to hand out disposable cameras to a number of refugees he met, asking them to record their journeys across the continent before sending the cameras back to him in pre-paid envelopes.
-The pictures that have arrived in his mailbox portray an intimately human side of the journey across Europe that's rarely seen in mainstream coverage of the migrant crisis—almost like looking in on a family photo album.
+Hanging around in Basmane Square, in the centre of Izmir, McElvaney decided to hand out disposable cameras to a number of refugees he met, asking them to record their journeys across the continent before sending the cameras back to him in pre-paid envelopes.
+The pictures that have arrived in his postbox portray an intimately human side of the journey across Europe that's rarely seen in mainstream coverage of the migrant crisis – almost like looking in on a family photo album.

 VICE: What inspired you to undertake this project?

-Well, look at a picture like this—I'd say there's an extremely fine line between "reporting" on issues that are essential for us to be informed about, and exploiting vulnerable people in tragic—yet extremely photogenic—situations.
+Well, look at a picture like this – I'd say there's an extremely fine line between "reporting" on issues that are essential for us to be informed about, and exploiting vulnerable people in tragic – yet extremely photogenic – situations.
 Some photographers in Lesbos gave me the impression that they were just there to get some pictures for their portfolio; it wasn't about telling a deep story.
-So I tried to avoid that kind of behavior.
+So I tried to avoid that kind of behaviour.

-I spread some waterproof cameras around in Izmir, Turkey, and then moved on to Lesbos, Athens, and Idomeni, and did the same thing.
-All cameras started from a different point, and right now, I have full documentation from Turkey to Germany.
-I gave out fifteen cameras and seven came back to me in their prepared envelopes.
+I spread some waterproof cameras around in Izmir, Turkey, and then moved on to Lesbos, Athens and Idomeni and did the same thing.
+All cameras started from a different point, and right now I have full documentation from Turkey to Germany.
+I gave out 15 cameras and seven came back to me in their prepared envelopes.
 One was lost, the border authorities confiscated two, and two others are still in Izmir because the refugees were caught by the Turkish coast guard while they tried to reach the shores of a Greek island.
 Three other cameras and refugees are missing.

 Were many people open to the idea?

-What's struck you most about the pictures you've gotten back so far?
+What's struck you most about the pictures you've had back so far?

-Every time I've found a camera in my post box I've remembered the person, looked at the images, and realized they all had a different focus.
+Every time I've found a camera in my post box I've remembered the person, looked at their images and realised they all had a different focus.
 It was lovely to see the pictures taken by a man called Dyab, who only photographed his son and wife.
-I met them in a bus toward Idomeni, and it was obvious how much he cared for his family.
+I met them in a bus towards Idomeni and it was obvious how much he cared for his family.
 You can see that in the images; they're often taken in happy moments.
 One camera documented the situation on a dinghy, and another one the landing of a dinghy on the shores of a Greek island.
 These images still give me goosebumps.